notblessy/tidyapp/README.md

-# Getting Started with Tidyapp JSON PLAYGROUND
+# Getting Started with keep_going JSON PLAYGROUND

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).